What is noninvasive prenatal testing (NIPT)

 DiGeorge syndrome (22q11.2 deletion) is another testing method if chosen.
 This syndrome can result in low calcium levels in the blood, a crevice appetite, weak immunity, heart deficiency, etc. The features of this syndrome can vary from person to person, even between individuals with similar chromosome removal.

-Sex Chromosome oddity such as Klinefelter syndrome (47, XXY) and Turner syndrome (45,X) can also be identified, but the accuracy is disputed.
+Sex Chromosome oddities such as Klinefelter syndrome (47, XXY) and Turner syndrome (45,X) can also be identified, but the accuracy is disputed.
 Sex Chromosome oddities are commonly medically slighter than other chromosomal oddities.

-- NIPT is generally recommended to women based on her OB-GYN advice and procedure..
-However there some risk factors that compel your surgeon to recommend it strongly
+NIPT is generally recommended to women based on their OB-GYN advice and procedure.
+However, there are some risk factors that compel your surgeon to recommend it strongly